A Maryland business executive wanted to buy the Baltimore Sun. Now he may try to buy the rest of Tribune’s newspapers.

 The idea isn’t new.
 Bainum had already suggested buying all of Tribune’s newspapers last fall, after he sensed that Tribune was uninterested in selling just the Sun.

-“While Stewart Bainum’s principle interest has been and remains the purchase of the Baltimore Sun, he seems both sincere in his offer and fully capable of pursuing the whole of Tribune,” said Jim Freidlich, chief executive of the nonprofit Lenfest Institute, which owns the Philadelphia Inquirer and who has talked with Bainum about nonprofit models for the local news industry.
+“While Stewart Bainum’s principle interest has been and remains the purchase of the Baltimore Sun, he seems both sincere in his offer and fully capable of pursuing the whole of Tribune,” said Jim Friedlich, chief executive of the nonprofit Lenfest Institute, which owns the Philadelphia Inquirer and who has talked with Bainum about nonprofit models for the local news industry.

 From February: The Baltimore Sun was spared a hedge-fund owner.
 Now it will try to survive as a nonprofit.